 The canvas top was more than enough to keep the sun and rain off an angler and the windscreen provided enough of a wind break to escape the chill in the air.
 If you were planning on fishing into the winter months, you might want to have a set of clears fitted to further prevent the cold and rain from entering the helm area.

-The T-Topper was very sturdy and solid with plenty of grab rails. - Jarrod Day
+The T-Topper was vert sturdy and solid with plenty of grab rails.

 The console itself has enough room to flush mount 12' electronics unit and with the steering wheel positioned just below this, the viewing screen isn’t affected.
 Better yet, upon the dash a further unit can be mounted should there be the need.
 Further room on the dash is accounted for the Garmin Guages and two conveniently situated switch panels.
 At the top of the console a compass is center mounted with two small storage areas to either side that are rubber matted and self-draining for mobile phones, wallet or car key storage.

 Heaps of dash space to add more electronics if you see fit.

 For those wanting a little comfort when driving, the well designed seat also acts as a leaning post, it is very comfortable and sturdy built.
 There is adequate walking room right around it and while driving the boat there is plenty of room to stand or sit without the feeling of being enclosed.
 There's a footrest at the bottom of the post, but a nice addition would be a small recessed footrest in the console considering there is adequate room when looking inside the console.

 The seat itself is positioned quite high enabling adequate storage underneath for an ice box but you may like to secure it in with a jockey strap just so it didn’t slide when under power.

 The hull design is superior keeping excess water outside the boat.